-[1]1 The WREN IV interprets the P and G bits (bits 4 and 3 of byte 2 of the CDB) as follows:
+The WREN IV interprets the P and G bits (bits 4 and 3 of byte 2 of the CDB) as follows:

 BIT P BIT G

-0 0 (1) Return Defect List header only
+0 0 (1 .)
+Return Defect List header only

-0 1 (2) Return the grown "G" list only.
+0 1 (2 Return the growth "G" list only.

-l 0 (3) Return the manufacturers original ETF
+1 0 (3 Return the manufacturers original ET list only.
+F

-list only.

-1 1 (4) Return all lists.
+1 1 (4

-- (1) If the P, G bits were 0.0 and the Defect List length will reflect the length of the 1.1 list and no Defect Descriptor Bytes will be sent to the initiator. - (2) This list will reflect the grown or "G" list as defined in Section 14.2.1.2. - (3) This list reflects the manufacturers original ETF list.
+- (1) If the P, G bits were 0.0, the Defect List length will reflect the length of the 1,1 list and no Defect Descriptor Bytes will be sent to the initiator. - (2) This list will reflect the grown or "G" list as defined in Section 14.2.1.2. - (3) This list reflects the manufacturers original ETF list.
 These defects may or may not have been reallocated, depending on the last Format command received (the last format may or may not have requested the P list flaws be reallocated during the format function). - (4) The returned list will contain all of the drive's defect lists (i.e. P, G, C & D) regardless of whether these lists have been reallocated by the drive. - [2] The Defect List format field indicates the defect data format preferred by the initiator.
 The meaning is the same as the Defect List Format field in the Format command (indicated in Table 14.2.1-3)

-The Defect List format bits (bits 2, 1, 0 in the CDB) should be: 1 0 0, respectively, to signify a defect list in the Bytes from Index format, or, 1 0 1, respectively to signify a defect list in the Physical Sector format.
+The Defect List format bits (bits 2, 1, 0 in the CDB) should be: 1 0 0, respectively, to signify a defect list in the Bytes from Index format, or, 1 0 l, respectively to signify a defect list in the Physical Sector format.
 If neither of these two, the WREN IV will respond with the defect list in the drives default format (physical sector) and create the check condition status with Recovered Error Sense Key at the end of the Read Defect Data data transfer.